mieubrisse/personal-writing/whats-ai-anyway-part-4/post.md

 I said that the large language model is just a statistics database, using a bunch of math to do prediction.

-But `Claude` and `invented` are text.
+But we passed in text.
+How does that work?

-So the LLM turns the tokens into a bunch of numbers, and does all the math on the sequence of tokens-turned-into-numbers.
+The LLM turns the tokens into a bunch of numbers, and does all the math on the sequence of tokens-turned-into-numbers.

 Its output is likewise a bunch numbers, which get turned back into text tokens.